tattaka/Taggle/README.md

                           losses["loss"], self.optimizers["default"])
 ```
 `Engine` class can process multiple models, loss, optimizer and scheduler in dict format.
-If optimizer, criterion, model, and scheduler are not dict, they are converted to dict inside engine and "default" keys are assigned.
+If `optimizer`, `criterion`, `model`, and `scheduler` are not dict, they are converted to dict inside engine and "default" keys are assigned.
 You can also use the `Extension` class to perform additional processing such as logging.
 `CSVLoggerExtension`, `TensorBoardExtension`, `LineNotifyExtension` have already been implemented.
 The new processing can be implemented by inheriting the `BaseExtension` class.